baconpaul/sentence-combiner/README.md

 * Install clojure and leiningen.
 This is most easily done with "brew install leiningen" on macos.
 * In the main directory of the project (the one containing project.clj) type "lein test".
 This should show tests passing.
-* Then if they pass do "lein run"
+* Then if they pass do "lein run" and it will run the examples
+* There's a super little crappy AWT app to play around with it.
+To run that type "lein app".
+The first time you hit "combine" it will load stanford NLP which is slow to start.
 * Then in your favorite clojure repl environment play around with core.clj and the libraries

 ## License